nbilog/cse15l-lab-reports/lab-report-1-week-2.md

 ![pic3](pic3.JPG)

 ## Step 5: Setting an SSH Key
 Every time we log in using `ssh` or run `scp` we have to type our password.
 It gets frustrating and time consuming having to do this all the time, so we will be using `ssh` keys.
-The idea behind ssh keys is that a program called `ssh-keygen` creates a pair of files called the `public key` and `private key`.
-You copy the public key to a particular location on the server, and the private key in a articular location on the client.
+A program called `ssh-keygen` creates a pair of files called the `public key` and `private key`.
+You copy the public key to a particular location on the server, and the private key in a particular location on the client.
 Then, the `ssh` command can use the pair of files in place of your password.

 Here is what to run when setting this up: